Skip to main content

 Verify webhook signatures

 Every delivery is signed so you can confirm it came from Karat.
 Verify the signature before processing the payload.
-Each request includes these headers:
+Each request includes these headers: The signature is an HMAC-SHA256 of timestamp + "." + raw_body, keyed with your subscription secret, then base64-encoded:

 To verify a delivery: